 Beginning of Christianity - Wonderfully Inclusive Faith

 The beginning of Christianity is far from exclusionary or elitist.
-The foundation of the is lavish, open and excessive grace!
+The foundation of the Christian faith is lavish, open and excessive grace!
 In fact, contrary to today's view of Christianity, God doesn't seem to be very careful about who He calls to be His friends and followers.
 His grace, delivered through the sacrifice of His own Son, Jesus Christ, is powerfully and wonderfully inclusive!

-For a true picture of the beginning of Christianity read the Bible.
+For a true picture of the beginning of Christianity read the Holy Bible.
 As Mike Yaconelli put so well, "The Bible is full of changed people who changed the world around them, people who were prostitutes, murderers, cheaters and adulterers… Why God would want us, like us, seek us and pursue us is more than bewildering.
 It's the best news we could ever hear!"